- Degree Requirements

 - Include summaries of any special events or presentations you have made during your time in the MPP program.

-- Closely review the video tutorial that has been prepared to help you understand how to prepare your materials, available here.
+- Closely review the example portfolio site that has been prepared to help you understand how to prepare your materials.

 If you follow these general guidelines you should have little difficulty in the preparation, submission, and presentation of your portfolio.